 Within just 20 years of existence, eHarmony has become responsible for 4% of United States marriages.
 People on this dating site don’t just get married, they stay married.

 The divorce rates on eHarmony are just around 3.93%, which is over 46% less than the 50% national average!
 Nearly 600 people are married daily because of having met on eHarmony.

 Match.com: Most Connections Out of All Dating Websites

 Match has been around since 1995, and within the last 25 years have been responsible for creating millions of real dates, billions of member connections, and countless relationships and marriages.

 Ready to start a family?
 Match has even been responsible for 1 Million babies from people who met on this dating site years ago.

 When you combine their longevity and matching system that brings so much success, it’s hard to ignore Match as one of the top dating sites around.

 Because each dating site has been so successful, it was hard to choose a winner.
 With 5 more years under their belt, Match has been able to accumulate a higher quantity of success reports.
-This is a toss up, however, so you can’t go wrong with either site.
+Due to that reason, we give the slight edge to Match.